alecpm/opsworks-web-python/plone_buildout/README.md

     }

 Additionally, you may also want to enable EBS Optimized instances for any layers which have mounted EBS volumes (Shared Blobs, Zeoserver, ...).
 You can do this by editing the EBS Volumes tab of the desired layer.

+Finally, if you intend to use separate servers for various services, you will want to update the security groups for layers which provide internal services within the layers.
+The easiest way to do this is to add the `default` security group (for your region or current VPC) to the security groups for those layers (generally the HAProxy/LB, Shared Blobs, Solr, and Plone Instances layers).
+Alternatively, you can create custom security groups to limit connectivity to the specific ports required by those services.

 It is recommended that RelStorage based stacks use Amazon RDS with Multi-AZ to provide high avaialability.
-If you create and RDS to server your database , be sure that its security group allows access to the `AWS-OpsWorks-Custom-Server` EC2 Security Group that your zope instances will run under.
+If you create and RDS to server your database , be sure that its security group allows access to the `AWS-OpsWorks-Custom- Server` EC2 Security Group that your zope instances will run under (or add the `default` security group for the `Plone Instances` layer as above and either add the RDS to that security group or modify the RDS security group to allow access from the `default` group).

 You'll generally want to update the Stack's Apps to set the application repository parameters to your buildout (see [Applications](#applications)).
 Then you'll want to configure and start some instances (see [Instances](#instances)).
 Initially, you'll probably want to start by adding all layers to a single instance, but you can have multiple instances per layer and multiple layers per instance in whatever configuration makes sense for your application.

 The layers automatically created by CloudFormation can be customized extensively, and details are provided below regarding the functionality and configuration of each layer.

-Note: Your Zope instances will be running and the plone site (default /Plone) will be server on on Port 80 via Nginx/Varnish/HAProxy, but you will not be able to directly access the instances unless you change the security group permissions to allow you access to ports 8081, etc.  You can do this by modifying allowed Inbound rules for the `AWS-OpsWorks-Custom-Server` security group in the EC2 Security Groups configuration to allow access from specific IP addresses.
-You will need to do this to initially create your Plone site if you haven't already created one.

 Under the Hood of a Scalable Stack Structure